< Part 4 | Part 5 | Part 6 >

 This of course is where we learn that Jade knows things about the future.
 How does she know that?
 Let’s not dwell on it, shall we?

-I have already talked about my grievances with Jade’s character in my early acts before; there’s another Jade pesterlog later where I plan to rant about these grievances.
+I have already talked about my grievances with Jade’s character in prior posts; there’s another Jade pesterlog later where I plan to rant about these grievances.
 These annoyances are somewhat made for by the wonder that is Act 5 Jade and the gorgeous flash where the truth is all revealed (NOBODY TALKS ABOUT [S] JADE: PESTER JOHN COME ON YOU COWARDS), but not enough that I don’t still see her early character as a bit of a weak spot.

 GG: anyway i have to go!